marbleworks/nanikagame-item-container/README.md

 ### SellingItemSlotUI

-- Displays the dragged item\x27s selling price while an item is being dragged.
+- Displays the selling price of an item being dragged from another container.